sevidmusic/Roady/README.md

 A Route defines the following:

  - The Name of the Module the Route is configured for.
+   Note: It is possible for a Module to define a Route for another Module by setting the Route's Module name to the name of the relevant Module.

  - A collection of Names that correspond to the Names of the Requests that a Route should be served in response to.

- - A collection of Named Positions that correspond to the Named Positions provided by Roady's UI which are used to structure the collective output of all of the Route's that respond to the same Request.
+ - A collection of Named Positions that correspond to the Named Positions provided by a layout.
+These Named Positions are used to structure the collective output of all of the Route's that respond to the same Request.

  - A Relative Path to a `php` file, `html` file, `css` file, or `javascript` file.